-- Temperature control: Active pharmaceutical ingredients (APIs), precursor chemicals and manufactured drugs frequently require controlled temperatures.
+- Temperature control: Active pharmaceutical ingredients (APIs), precursor chemicals, and manufactured drugs frequently require controlled temperatures.
 A general temperature range for a cool, dry place is between 59-77° F (15-25° C).
-Some products such as vaccines may require freezing.
-Exposing drugs to temperature outside their effective ranges can cause chemical changes and reduce a drug’s effectiveness.
+Some products, such as vaccines, may require freezing.
+Exposing drugs to the temperature outside their effective ranges can cause chemical changes and reduce a drug’s effectiveness.
 For example, Baystate Health states that medications containing hormones do not work as well when exposed to colder or hotter temperatures.

 - Humidity control: Moisture condensing inside packages can impact a medication’s effectiveness.
 Baystate Health states that blood glucose strips exposed to humidity will give inaccurate readings.

-- Adhering to the Food and Drug Administration (FDA) Current Good Manufacturing Process (CGMP) standards for warehouses, processes and drugs: This includes keeping careful track of item locations within the warehouse.
+- Adhering to the Food and Drug Administration (FDA) Current Good Manufacturing Process (CGMP) standards for warehouses, processes, and drugs: Includes keeping careful track of item locations within the warehouse.

-According to Kanban, the FDA’s CGMP warehouse standards include:
+According to Kanban, the FDA’s CGMP warehouse standards include the following: